sensu/sensu-docs-legacy/docs/0.28/platforms/sensu-on-microsoft-windows.md

 ## Configure Sensu

+_WARNING: Sensu configuration requires a character encoding of UTF-8; if you are generating JSON programmatically, make sure that you either emit UTF-8 or convert your configuration to UTF-8 before starting or reloading Sensu._

 By default, all of the Sensu services on Microsoft Windows systems will load configuration from the following locations: